nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 // this event will fire every time there is a change in the input it is attached to handleChange = (event) => {
-  // when there is a change in the input,
-  // we're telling React to update the state of our `App` component to be equal to whatever is currently in the input field. this.setState({userInput: event.target.value})
+  // we're telling React to update the state of our `App` component to be equal to whatever is currently the value of the input field this.setState({userInput: event.target.value})
 }